 Christians believe in one God whose being is the Father, the Son and the Holy Spirit.
-We do not worship an undifferentiated, monad God, and we do not worship three Gods or Beings.
-Rather, we worship the one God who is eternally triune within himself in three eternal and co-equal Persons.1 Each of the three Persons is distinct from the other two persons of the Godhead, and each is God of God, but there are not three Gods, but only one Being called God whom Christians worship.
+We do not worship an undifferentiated, monad God, and we do not worship three Gods or three Beings.
+Rather, we worship the one God who is eternally triune within himself in three eternal and co-equal Persons.1 Each of the three Persons is distinct from the other two Persons of the Godhead, and each is God, but there are not three Gods, but only one Being called God whom Christians worship.

 Sometimes not mentioned

 One of the arguments against the Spirit’s personal nature is based on some verses in the New Testament in which God and Christ are discussed together, but they contain no reference to the Spirit.
 It is asked, “If the Holy Spirit is divine in the same way as the Son and the Father, why is the Spirit not mentioned in such cases?”

 A second argument used in an attempt to deny the equal divinity of the Holy Spirit is based on the observation that the New Testament does not present a personal “face” for the Spirit in the same way that it does for the Father and Son.
 The conclusion is the Holy Spirit is a power outside of the being of God, a power that God uses to carry out his will.

 The first argument assumes that all three Persons of the Trinity must be mentioned together if they are equally divine.
 No scriptural rationale is given for such a claim.
 But why should the Spirit always be mentioned along with the Father and Son?
 The Father is often mentioned without the Son, and the Son is often mentioned without the Father or the Holy Spirit.
 The book of Acts often mentions the Holy Spirit without reference to the Father or the Son.